Test the Weak Cosmic Supervision Conjecture in Dark Matter-Black Hole System: Verifying the weak cosmic censorship conjecture through a scalar field incidence

 If the perfect fluid does not exist, meaning $\alpha=0$, the metric described by equation \eqref{1} will become the metric of a Kerr black hole.
-In the extreme case, the angular velocity of the Kerr black hole with perfect fluid DM is influenced by the intensity parameter $\alpha$, resulting in a difference from the angular velocity of the standard Kerr black hole.
-This difference plays a crucial role in the scattering process of scalar fields.
+In the extremal case, the angular velocity of the Kerr black hole with perfect fluid DM is influenced by the strength parameter $\alpha$, resulting in a difference from the angular velocity of the standard Kerr black hole.
+This difference plays a crucial role in the scattering process of the scalar field.